artainmo/web-development/README.md

 **Web browser**, is a software application that allows access to the world wide web via URLs.
 The web browser transforms the URL into an IP address using the DNS (domain name system), it creates a connection and sends http requests towards that ip address to receive the requested content.

 **Webservers** serve an application/platform/website on the web.
-They let clients(browsers) connect to allow HTTP communication, receive web browser requests and send back responses.
+They let clients(browsers) connect to allow HTTP communication, receive web browser requests and send back responses.<br>
 They often run on an external server, which is a computer with no visual display that runs 24/7, waiting for client-servers to make requests.

-A **web platform** consists of a back-end and front-end...
+A **web platform** consists of a back-end and front-end.<br>
-Back-end acts as web-server(answer HTTP request) and data-base-manager.
+Back-end acts as web-server(answer HTTP request) and data-base-manager.<br>
-Front-end refers to the pages send by web-server to client-server, that the client's web browser will visually display, creating an user interface (UI).
+Front-end refers to the pages send by web-server to client-server, that the client's web browser will visually display, creating an user interface (UI).<br>
-Different programming languages can be used for the back-end and front-end development.
+Different programming languages can be used for the back-end and front-end development.<br>

 **TCP & UDP**
 Transmission control protocol (TCP) enables the transmission of resources, it is used to manage many types of internet connections and allows HTTP communication.